gamercade-io/gamercade_site/src/pages/downloads.md

 Gamercade is currently still in development.
 Check back soon!

-TODO: Write introduction

 ### Console Downloads

 If you're only interested in playing games, the Gamercade Console is all you need.

-TODO: Explain Console.
 TODO: Add console links.

 ### Editor Downloads

 If you want to develop games for the Gamercade Console, you must use the provided editor

-TODO: Explain editor
-TODO: Add editor links
+TODO: Add editor links.

+### Games

+The Gamercade Platform is currently still in development.
+Consider joining our [community](/community) to find great games to play!